collective/collective.azipfele/README.rst

 Installation
 ============

-Just depend in your buildout on the egg ``collective.asynczip``.
+Just depend in your buildout on the egg ``collective.azipfele`.
 ZCML is loaded automagically with z3c.autoinclude.

 Install ``Async Zip File Support`` as an addon in Plone control-panel or